Simple chicken coops can be made at minimal cost using pallets.

 And frankly, keeping chickens is no different; it requires considerable thought and planning before launching out.

 You can spend a lot of money purchasing, or building a chicken run from scratch.
-But have you considered that the hens have to be fed several times every day, and the coop cleaned a couple times a week?
+But have you considered that the hens have to be fed twice every day, and the coop cleaned a couple times a week?